 |75||Austin-Round Rock, TX||3.50%||7.40%||$251,000|

 |89||Little Rock, AK||2.97%||3.59%||$140,000|

 |Chart Data courtesy of Realtor.com and Kiplinger.com|

 US Real Estate Market to 2021

-Bookmark this page and return for further forecasts, predictions and market data for most major US cities including Los Angeles, New York City, San Diego, San Francisco, Houston, Miami, Phoenix, Denver, Seattle, Chicago, Boston, Tampa, Charlotte, Orlando, Toronto, Vancouver, Newmarket/Aurora, Richmond Hill, Vaughan, Mississauga, Anaheim, Beverly Hills, Malibu, San Jose, Fresno, Santa Clara, Sacramento, Mountainview, Palo Alto, Portland, Washington, Atlanta, Irvine, Nashville, Sunnyvale, Salt Lake City, Riverside, Rancho Cucamonga, Costa Mesa, Raleigh, Albuquerque, Glendale, Oceanside, Long Beach, Huntington Beach, Carlsbad, Santa Clarita, Henderson, and more.
+Bookmark this page and return for further forecasts, predictions and market data for California, Florida, Illinois and most major US cities including Los Angeles, New York City, San Diego, San Francisco, Houston, Miami, Phoenix, Denver, Seattle, Chicago, Atlanta, Boston, Tampa, Sacramento, Charlotte, and Orlando.
+Other major cities include Toronto, Vancouver, Newmarket/Aurora, Richmond Hill, Vaughan, Mississauga, Anaheim, Cincinnati, Beverly Hills, Malibu, San Jose, Fresno, Santa Clara, Sacramento, Mountainview, Palo Alto, Portland, Washington, Irvine, Nashville, Sunnyvale, Salt Lake City, Riverside, Rancho Cucamonga, Oakland, Costa Mesa, Raleigh, Albuquerque, Glendale, Oceanside, Long Beach, Huntington Beach, Carlsbad, Santa Clarita, Henderson, and more.